 You can’t avoid triggers if you don’t know what they are!
 Sure, there are plenty of diets that people will tell you to try, but there’s no real one-diet-fits-all answer.
 Bodies are much more nuanced than that.
 To figure out what works for you (and not), start by taking stock of what you already eat.
 Write down each meal, including snacks, and then how you feel.
 This will give you a baseline.

 Then you can either remove foods from your diet and track any changes to your symptoms and energy, or do a more restrictive elimination diet in which you slim way down to just foods you know are safe, and add in foods one at a time.
+According to the Journal of Allergy and Clinical Immunology, research has shown that the elimination diet can even allow for an allergy to dissolve over time.
+The study shows We found that five (38%) of the 13 previously offending foods were well tolerated.”
 Either way, it takes patience and careful records of what you ate and how you felt.
 Remember that how you eat a food can be as important as what it is.
+As someone who was repetitively developing Small Intestine Bacterial Overdose (SIBO), I have tried various elimination diets.
+In my experience with elimination diets, the low FODMAP elimination diet was successful at identifying triggers stemming from food.
+The FODMAP diet helps identify which naturally occurring chemicals your body may be intolerant to by eliminating them from your day-to-day diet.
 Differences like cooked vs. raw, fresh vs. leftovers, and organic vs. conventional can all make or break your body’s tolerance.
-Elimination diets can be effective, but also very difficult and not without potential consequences (More on elimination diets here).
+In my case, eating too many raw vegetables was a causing an upset stomach, while cooked vegetables did not.

 Looking for a community of other people with chronic illness and food sensitivities?
 Join our Friends in the Fight Facebook group!